danieljprice/splash/docs/settings.rst

 section and plotting :ref:`sec:vectorplots` produces a vector plot in a cross section slice.

-Making all arrow the same length (i.e., showing direction only, not magnitude)
+Making all arrows the same length (i.e., showing direction only, not magnitude)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 An option to plot all vector arrows of the same length (instead of the
 default option where the length of the arrow is proportional to the
-vector magnitude) can be set from the :ref:`sec:menu-v`.
+vector magnitude) is a follow-up prompt when choosing the arrow style
+from option 4 in the :ref:`sec:menu-v` (see :ref:`sec:vecstyle`).

 .. _sec:menu-x: